-Megan Greenwood, Owner/Founder Greenwood Brewing
+Megan Greenwood | Greenwood Brewing

-Advice to someone pursuing a career path in what you do: I’m going to steal Olenka Cullinan’s quote from her interview: Just start now, and it can be small.
-I began my business going to a networking event where I didn’t know a soul and on my nametag I put my name and my business name.
+When we asked Megan what advice she would give to someone going into the same career path, she said “I am going to steal Olenka Cullinan’s quote from her interview: ‘Just start now, and it can be small’.
+I began my business going to a networking event where I did not know a soul and on my nametag, I put my name and my business name.
 It was the first time I ever introduced my concept and my idea, and it was at that event that I met some of the most key people in my growth and success.